xavidop/blog/genkit/_posts/2026-04-16-top-jsts-genai-frameworks-2026.md

 Genkit was announced by Google at Google I/O 2024 as an open-source framework designed to bring production-ready AI tooling to full-stack developers, regardless of their cloud provider.
 At the time, the JavaScript/TypeScript ecosystem lacked a coherent story for building AI-powered features with the kind of developer ergonomics you'd expect from, say, a Next.js app.
 Firebase's team set out to fix that, building Genkit not as a proprietary Firebase product but as a cloud-agnostic SDK with first-class support for plugins.

 By mid-2024, Genkit had already attracted a community plugin ecosystem covering AWS Bedrock, Azure OpenAI, Ollama, Cohere, and a growing list of vector stores.
-The framework reached its 1.0 milestone in late 2024 and shipped major expansions in 2025, most notably adding Python (preview), Go (preview), and Dart (preview) SDKs alongside the primary TypeScript runtime.
+The framework reached its 1.0 milestone in late 2024 and shipped major expansions in 2025, most notably adding Python (preview), Go, and Dart (preview) SDKs alongside the primary TypeScript runtime.
 This multi-language vision is central to Genkit's story: it aspires to be the framework you reach for no matter what stack you're running.
 As of 2026, the Dart SDK has matured notably, making Genkit one of the very few AI frameworks with meaningful **Flutter** support, giving mobile developers a first-class path into generative AI that no other framework on this list can match.
 It is also important to note that Genkit has a unofficial Java SDK, maintained by the community, which has been used in production but is not officially supported by the Genkit team.

 The team's declared direction is to deepen Genkit's role as a full-stack AI layer: strong observability primitives baked into the runtime, composable workflow abstractions (flows), and an expanding model plugin ecosystem.
 The ambition is not just to be a bridge to a single model provider but to be the connective tissue that lets you swap providers, mix modalities, and trace every hop in your pipeline, all from one coherent API.
 Of course, Adding more campabilities to its DEV UI is also a major focus, with the goal of making it the best local development experience for AI applications, regardless of where they deploy.